maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

     Type anything: This is some text, and some more, and a "number".
     You typed: This is some text, and some more, and a "number".

+In contrast, using INPUT:

+    10 INPUT "Type anything:",A$
+    20 PRINT "You typed: ";A$

+Would produce the error:

+    Type anything: This is some text, and some more, and a "number".
+    ?EXTRA IGNORED
+    You typed: This is some text

 <!-- TOC --><a name="print-exp"></a>
 ### {`PRINT`|`?`} [*exp*{|[;|,]},...]